alexey-x/ScheduleOpti/schedule-bruteforce/README.md

 # Purpose

-It is simulation of the work of printing doors press.
+It is the simulation of the work for press printing the doors.

 The idea is to generate all possible sequencies of input orders and select the one with the shortest working time.